Homemade Brown Jug Cheese Soup: Hearty Comfort Food

 Cubed Velveeta cheese on a cutting board.

-Combine the water, chicken bouillon cubes, potatoes, celery, mixed vegetables, and onion in a large soup pot or slow cooker.
+Combine the water, chicken bouillon cubes, potatoes, celery, mixed vegetables, and onion in a large saucepan or slow cooker.

 Pouring frozen mixed vegetables into a pot of brown jug cheese potato soup.